Senior Faculty Recruitment

 Senior faculty selection proceedings

-§ 98 (and § 99) of the Universities Act 2002 and the Senate Directive on the Appointment of University Professors, Annex 7 of the WU By-Laws, (Berufungsrichtlinien des Senats) provide the legal basis for senior faculty recruitment proceedings at WU.
+§ 98 and § 99 (shortened selection proceeding) of the Universities Act 2002 and the Senate Directive on the Appointment of University Professors, Annex 7 of the WU By-Law, (Berufungsrichtlinien des Senats), provide the legal basis for senior faculty recruitment proceedings at WU.

 Call for applications